todogroup/ospology/ospo-book/content/en/03-chapter.md

 ### An Introduction to Maturity Models

-An organization's engagement with Open Source typically sits along a scale from tactical to strategic.
+An organization's engagement with open source typically sits along a scale from tactical to strategic.
 Maturity models help you to understand where on this scale different parts of the organization sit, and to have conversations about whether it's in the right place.

 There are many different open source maturity models.
 Some are general, some are specialised.
 There are maturity models for governments, NGOs, Enterprises and more, with versions and sub-versions to fit any organization.